-A RE Good Practice Network, which had been previously established for teachers in Kensington and Chelsea, Westminster and Hammersmith and Fulham, continued to run on a termly basis in 2020-21 with sessions in November, March and June.
+The RE Good Practice Network, which had been previously established for teachers in Kensington and Chelsea and Westminster, continued to run on a termly basis in 2021-22 with sessions in December, March and June.
 These sessions are run by Lesley Prior, RE Consultant on the SACRE.

-The RE Good Practice Network sessions serve as an opportunity for RE teachers and coordinators to discuss any challenges they face and to receive relevant support, for example, around assessment and attainment in RE, measuring and recording outcomes in RE, etc.
+The RE Good Practice Network sessions serve as an opportunity for RE teachers and coordinators to discuss any challenges they face and to receive relevant support, for example, around Ofsted's deep dives in RE, assessment and attainment in RE, measuring and recording outcomes in RE, etc.